hopeisme/hopeisme.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Here's a polished version of your introduction for your personal page:

-Xi received his PhD from the University of Bath, UK, focusing on multimodal deep learning for computer vision, specializing in text-guided image and 3D shape generation.
-His previous employment has involved working with large language models and deep learning-based medical image processing.
+Dr. Xi received his PhD in 2024 from the University of Bath, UK, specializing in multimodal deep learning applications within computer vision.
+His research primarily focuses on text-guided image and 3D shape generation.
+He earned his MSc in Machine Learning from the University of Bristol in 2016 and his BSc in Computer Science from Beijing University of Posts and Telecommunications in 2014.
+His professional experience includes work on large language models and the application of deep learning techniques in medical image processing.